Are you considering to have a gastric bypass? If you do, then there are steps that you will have to take before you will actually have the surgery.

 A few of the benefits of the pre op diet include:

 These are just a few benefits of doing the pre gastric bypass diet.
 It will have you prepared and ready for what is about to come after you have your surgery.
 Your kitchen will be ready for you to return home from hospital.
 You will already know what liquids you prefer and the diet won’t be strange as you have already started it.

 The post op diet will help you get a jump start on your weight loss.
 After you have your gastric bypass surgery, what can you expect to eat?
 How long will you be on the post diet?
 What other things should be expected?
 These are some of the many questions that patients ask.

 But before I answer these questions, let’s look at how gastric bypass surgery is performed.
 This is an interactive video that covers all the steps:

 The Post Gastric Bypass Diet

-Once patients have underwent their gastric bypass surgery their surgeon will instruct them to start the post gastric bypass diet.
+Once patients have undergone their gastric bypass surgery their surgeon will instruct them to start the post gastric bypass diet.
 This diet is given to patients by their surgeon, not only for weight loss, but also to minimize complications.
 It is very crucial that a patient follow the diet as it is essential for success on their weight loss journey.
 The post diet comes in four phases: Phase 1, 2, 3 and 4.

-These are the stages of the post op diet:
+These are the stages of the post-op diet: